roblatour/ESPHOME-Auto-On-Plug/README.md

 Having that said, the software is also designed so that the power will be turned back on automatically in 30 seconds should it be turned off via the button on the S31 itself as well.

-# Recommendation for first time use:
+# Recommendation for first time use
 Ensure the device running this software has access to Home Assistant at the location it will be used.

 To do this is to plug the device running this software into to the power outlet that you intended to use with it, but do not yet plug anything into the device running this software.